SamuelFullerCA/E-commerce-Back-End/README.md

 ## Description

-Online retail sotres need a way to manage and track their inventory.
-That is where this E-Commerce Back-End application can be utalized.
-The application simulates the entire back-end of an e-comerce store, allower the user to add, delete, and update inventory, and view inventory and their inter-connections between category, product, and tags.
+Online retail stores need a way to manage and track their inventory, this is where the E-Commerce Back-End application can be utilized.
+The application simulates just the back-end of an e-comerce store, allowing the user to add, delete, update, and view inventory and the inventories inter-connections between category, product, and tags.

 ## Table of Contents